zanzo420/vs-ghostwriter/ghostwriter/README.md

 This will fix the issue for all your Qt 5 applications, including *ghostwriter*.
 However, it also places the menus for the application into the application's window, rather than into the global menu.

-An alternative workaround is to compile ghostwriter for yourself using Qt 4.8.
-Shortcuts should properly work in the global menu for Qt 4.8 applications.
-Regardless of your preferred workaround, this appmenu-qt5 bug should be fixed in the near future.
-You can use the Launchpad link above to monitor the status of this bug.

 **GNU/Linux Help:**  For further help with troubleshooting issues for Qt5 applications, including *ghostwriter*, please see the [GNU/Linux Troubleshooting for Q5 Applications](https://github.com/wereturtle/ghostwriter/wiki/GNU---Linux-Troubleshooting-for-Qt5-Applications) topic in the community wiki.

 MacOS - Testers needed.